 One of the most obvious signs that an interview went well is when the conversation goes on longer than scheduled.
-If the interviewer was engaged and continued asking you questions beyond the allocated time, it shows genuine interest in learning more about you.
+If the interviewer was engaged and continued asking you questions beyond the allocated time, they’re showing genuine interest in learning more about you.
 Typically, hiring managers won’t extend an interview if they’re not interested in moving forward with you.

 How to spot it early: If you notice the interviewer checking the clock but still continuing with additional questions or expanding on topics, that’s a positive indicator that they are invested in the conversation.